-Riveting examples of these patterns can be seen in tiles and mosaic work used in architecture.
+Riveting examples of these patterns can be seen in tiles and mosaic art work used in architecture.
 The Dome of the Rock religious monument in Jerusalem does not utilize any human or animal figures in its decoration, yielding some incredible use of this sort of ornamentation.

 Another iconic example of the melding of Islamic art and architecture exists today at the Umayyad Mosque in Damascus.
 Completed in the 8th century, its influence has been decisive.
-From the minarets to the mosaic work, later mosques still bear the echo of the archetypal architecture.
+From the minarets to the mosaic art work, later mosques still bear the echo of the archetypal architecture.
 The ground plan from the mosque was copied in subsequent centuries.

 As an example, the Great Mosque of Córdoba was directly inspired by the Umayyad Mosque.
 Built in Andalusia, Spain, it features grand arches and an ornate mihrab, or prayer niche.
-Again, the mosaic and tile work is superb.
+Again, the mosaic art and tile work is superb.
 The use of Quranic inscriptions around the mosque’s walls reference the Islamic adherence to not depicting figures in the holy space, instead using tilework and architectural forms as decoration.